anilsree6/terraform-with-eks/cluster-creation/README.md

 once you create then run kubectl apply -f wp_production_issuer.yaml

-# Now we need to create certificate.yamlfile as well and we should any valid domain registered where we can refer in this yaml file.
+# Now we need to create certificate.yamlfile as well and we should have any valid domain registered where we can refer in this yaml file.

 once you create certificate yaml file then run kubectl apply -f certificate.yaml